piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

 }
 ```

-Now when we have our theme resolver created a normal thing is we want to use it in a project.
+Now when we created our theme resolver a normal thing is we want to use it in a project.
 We must create a service
 for this theme resolver and activate it in the configuration.
 Assume that the service is called `jungi_theme.resolver.user`.
 Like mentioned in the installation steps to setup a theme resolver service we must to define the configuration like below: